Killing of Jamarion Robinson: Incident

 On August 5, 2016, officers of a Southeast Regional Fugitive Taskforce from at least seven different agencies, led by U.S. Marshals, forcibly entered the apartment of Robinson's girlfriend to serve a warrant for his arrest.
 Police have said they were serving a warrant for Robinson's arrest on charges of attempted arson and aggravated assault of a police officer.

 Robinson was staying with his girlfriend at the time of the incident, and lived with his mother in Lawrenceville.
 Police claimed they opened fire after Robinson refused to exit his girlfriend's apartment and was seen with a gun in his hand.
-The sound of shooting was recorded by a resident standing near the apartment on their cellphone.
+A cellphone video that included the sounds of the shooting was recorded by a resident standing near the apartment.
 The shooting continued for nearly three minutes.
 Police stated that Robinson had been repeatedly ordered to put down a weapon and had fired at them three times.

 A few weeks before the incident, his mother had called the police to try to get them to help him get mental health assistance.
 He had poured gasoline on the floor beneath his bed and in front of his mother's bedroom.
 At the time, he also had an outstanding warrant for his arrest for allegedly pointing a gun at officers before fleeing when he was confronted at the apartment complex of a friend.
 His mother had told police about his recent diagnosis of paranoid schizophrenia, but they did not bring any mental health practitioners with them for the raid.

 According to an investigator hired by the family, the evidence showed that after killing Robinson, police handcuffed his hands behind his back, dragged his body down the stairs from the second floor to the living room on the lower level, and threw a flash-bang grenade into the area after the shooting in an apparent attempt to confuse the investigation of the scene.
 The body was also found to be wearing an oxygen rebreathing mask when recovered by the medical examiner.
 The family said that a pathologist found that Robinson had been shot several times through the palms of both hands.
+It was alleged at a pretrial hearing that the officers continued shooting Robinson after realizing he had become unresponsive.
+The bystander's audio recording of the incident includes three shots that were fired after the grenade explosion; there had been a lull in the shooting before the grenade went off, and Robinson was on the ground and had allegedly exhibited no response to the grenade.

 The medical report on Robinson's body listed 76 bullet wounds, 59 of which were identified as entry wounds and the other 17 as exit wounds.
 None of the officers were injured in the incident.
 None of the police officers involved in the shooting wore body cameras.